PRODUCTIVITY TIPS FOR ENTREPRENEURS

 This digital stuff never got my heart.
-And that does not mean that Google calendar or scheduler like ASANA do not work fine.
+And that does not mean that Google calendar or scheduler like ASANA does not work fine.
 In fact, they work great as per the reviews I have.

 My notebook consists of daily to-dos and the same notebook consists of monthly and quarterly goals too.

 Just make sure that your daily tasks and schedules are leading you to your monthly/quarterly goals.

 Your planner should definitely have space for your daily priority tasks.
 It definitely helps you to complete your daily goals smoothly.

 2. NEVER SURF SOCIAL MEDIA IN THE EARLY MORNING

 This is a very crucial step for a productive morning.